By Vincent Brasseur

 For more information about how FlexNet Manager Suite can help your organization in this area, please visit our website.

-To learn more about the business value of Software License Optimization, please read our white paper: Moving Up the Software License Optimization Maturity Curve to Drive Business Value
+To learn more about Software License Optimization, please read our whitepaper: What Does it Take to Achieve Software License Optimization?

 See also this previous blog: Office 365 for Large Enterprises.